miqdad-dev/Auto-Projects-Generator/README.md

 - Add repo secrets: `OPENAI_API_KEY` (and optionally `ANTHROPIC_API_KEY`), and `GH_PAT` (PAT with `repo` scope).
 - Add repo variables: `PROVIDER` (e.g., `openai`), `MODEL_NAME` (e.g., `gpt-4o`), optionally `GITHUB_OWNER`, `GITHUB_VISIBILITY`.
 - Workflow at `.github/workflows/auto.yml` handles scheduling and will create separate repos instead of committing here.
+ - For automatic GitHub Pages enablement, your PAT should allow Pages updates (for fine‑grained tokens: grant Pages read/write in addition to Administration and Contents).
+Pages is only enabled automatically for public repos; private repos require manual enablement under Settings → Pages.

 ## Output
 - No files are added to this repo by the workflow.